bartoszlenar/Validot/docs/DOCUMENTATION.md

     - Passing `<<<` would move the error output three levels up, etc.
   - To move it to the upper level, and to the nested level (but e.g. different branch), combine the two methods described above.
     - Passing `<<Test` would go two levels up and then step into `Test`
-    - Going up always stops at the root level, so don't worry that you put too many `<`.
+    - Going up always stops at the root level, so don't worry if you put too many of `<`.
       - This wouldn't result with exception, but it could be very misleading if you use such [specification](#specification) in another specification.
 Please be careful because Validot won't warn you about this problem.

 | Current path | WithName parameter | Final path |